junxit/us-congress-bills-109/bill.md

 ## § 3.
 United States-Poland parliamentary youth exchange program

-- **(a)** *Authority* The President, acting through the Secretary of State and in cooperation with the Government of Poland, may establish and carry out a parliamentary exchange program for youth of the United States and Poland.
+- **(a)** *Authority* The President, acting through the Secretary of State and Secretary of State, in cooperation with the Government of Poland, may establish and carry out a parliamentary exchange program for youth of the United States and Poland.
 - **(b)** *Designation* The youth exchange program carried out under this subsection shall be known as the “United States-Poland Parliamentary Youth Exchange Program”.
 - **(c)** *Purpose* The purpose of the youth exchange program is to demonstrate to the youth of the United States and Poland the benefits of friendly cooperation between the United States and Poland based on common political and cultural values.
 - **(d)** *Eligible participants* An individual is eligible for participation in the youth exchange program if the individual—